-During the pre-on-site phase of the audit, the Auditor reviewed forty-eight PREA Intake Objective Screening Instrument screening forms completed during this audit period.
+During the pre-on-site phase of the audit, the Auditor reviewed thirty PREA Intake Objective Screening Instrument, Psychology Services Risk of Sexual Victimization, and Psychology Services Risk of Sexual Abusiveness screening forms completed during this audit period.
 All forms were filled out completely and in accordance with the agency policy and the requirements of the PREA standard.

 During the on-site phase of the audit, the Auditor reviewed an additional forty-four PREA Intake Objective Screening Instrument screening forms completed during this audit period.
-The forty-three PREA Intake Objective Screening Instrument forms reviewed were from the files of the inmates selected for the random and targeted inmate interviews.
-All forms, to include the PREA Intake Objective Screening Instrument, Intake Screening, Psychology Services Risk of Sexual Victimization, and the Inmate Individualized Treatment Plan (28-day Risk Reassessment), were filled out completely and in accordance with the agency policy.
+The forty-four PREA Intake Objective Screening Instrument forms reviewed were from the files of the inmates selected for the random and targeted inmate interviews.
+All forms, including the PREA Intake Objective Screening Instrument, Intake Screening, Psychology Services Risk of Sexual Victimization, Psychology Services Risk of Sexual Abusiveness, and the Inmate Individualized Treatment Plan (28-day Risk Reassessment), were filled out completely and in accordance with the agency policy.

 The Auditor conducted an interview with a Staff Member responsible for conducting screenings for risk of victimization and abusiveness.
 The Staff Member provided the Auditor with a complete overview of the inmate risk screening process to include how all inmates are screened the same day of arrival.
-The Staff Member confirmed that all risk screening interviews are conducted in private, and any information obtained in the interview is strictly used to determine an inmate's risk of sexual victimization or abusiveness and he confirmed such sensitive information is limited to staff for the purpose of security, management, and treatment decisions (housing, programming, work assignments, etc.).
+The Staff Member confirmed that all risk screening interviews are conducted privately, and any information obtained in the interview is strictly used to determine an inmate's risk of sexual victimization or abusiveness and he confirmed such sensitive information is limited to staff for the purpose of security, management, and treatment decisions (housing, programming, work assignments, etc.).